Beijing Pollution 2021: China Is Winning The War, But It’s Not Over Yet

 And it’s important to know how to look after yourself on the days that are particularly bad, even if the majority of your days in Beijing are getting blue-er.

-Beijing Pollution – Staying healthy in the Beijing smog
+Beijing Pollution – Staying Healthy in the Beijing Smog (5 Step Guide)

 Due to the health risks of prolonged exposure to pollution, long-term Beijing residents need to prepare for possibility of smog days, like it or not: